cylkdev/matchbox/README.md

 end
 ```

+Here, we check if the `data` map contains a `user` key with an `age` of `30`
+and a `name` of `"Alice"`.
+This approach works but becomes harder to manage
+as conditions grow.

-With Matchbox, you can express the same logic declaratively:
+With `Matchbox`, we can express the same logic more declaratively:

 ```elixir
 data = %{user: %{age: 30, name: "Alice", city: "Vancouver"}}